vagner4work/advanced_custom_post_types/README.md

 - {your_field_name}_filter : This for the admin screens.
 It filters the output of custom fields.
 - acpt_save_filter: Meta data being saved.
 Best used to validate and sanitize custom data.
+- acpt_plugin_folder: Set the plugins folder.
+Should be file system level include path not relative to project.

 Change Log